duken72/codingForDummies/cppFD/README.md

 - C++ style castings do not do anything that C style casting can not do.
 They might do additional things, but C style casting can achieve the same.
   - C++ style casting is easier to search
   - Reduce errors
-- Dynamic Casting is something unique to just C++, not C
+- Dynamic Casting is something unique to just C++, not C.

   - Use it for class inheritance structure: Base and Derived classes
   - It also does validation to check if the casting is valid
   - If the cast is valid, it returns the desired value, if not, it returns `nullptr`/`null`